raspi0124/Japanese-font-for-TinyMCE/readme.txt

 == Description ==
 Add Japanese font to Gutenberg and TinyMCE Advanced plugin's font family selections.<br>
 Now supports Gutenberg as option.
-Please enable gutenberg option in order to use it Font to be added；<br>
+Please enable gutenberg option in order to use it.
+Font to be added；<br>
 <a href="http://hp.vector.co.jp/authors/VA039499/#hui">ふい字</a><br>
 <a href="https://www.google.com/get/noto/#sans-jpan">Noto Sans Japanese</a><br>